-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.8 Member company cooperates with other FWF member companies in resolving corrective actions at shared suppliers.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.8 Member company cooperates with other FWF member companies in resolving corrective actions at shared suppliers.
 Active cooperation Cooperation between customers increases leverage and chances of successful outcomes.
 Cooperation also reduces the chances of a factory having to conduct multiple Corrective Action Plans about the same issue with multiple customers.
 Shared CAPs, evidence of cooperation with other customers.
 2 2 -1

-Comment: BP actively cooperates with FWF members and brands not affiliated to FWF in four of its production locations.
+Comment: BP actively cooperates with Fair Wear members and brands not affiliated to Fair Wear.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.9 Percentage of production volume where monitoring requirements for low-risk countries are fulfilled.
-50-100% Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
-FWF has defined minimum monitoring requirements for production locations in low-risk countries.
-Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
-2 3 0
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.9 Percentage of production volume where monitoring requirements for low-risk countries are fulfilled.
+42% Low-risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with national and international standards and laws.
+Fair Wear has defined minimum monitoring requirements for production locations in low-risk countries.
+Documentation of visits, notification of suppliers of Fair Wear membership; posting of worker information sheets, completed questionnaires.
+1 2 0